Kioubit/FlapAlerted/README.md

 - `/flaps/active`
 - `/flaps/metrics`
 - `/flaps/metrics/prometheus`

+It also provides the following user interface:
+- `/dashboard`

 #### mod_tcpNotify (Disabled by default)
 Listens for tcp connections on port `8700` and sends a json object for every flap containing more information about the event.